 Concord University Holds Donor Appreciation Banquet

-Athens, W.Va. – The Concord University Foundation hosted a Donor Appreciation Banquet on April 2, 2007, with 130 guests in attendance.
-The annual event honors both scholarship donors and scholars; this year’s banquet featured many guest speakers: family and friends of donors, as well as grateful student recipients.
+Athens, W.Va. – The Concord University Foundation hosted a Donor Appreciation Banquet on Monday, April 14, 2008, with 200 guests in attendance.
+The annual event honors scholarship donors and gives students an opportunity to thank some of those who generously support CU students.
+This year’s banquet featured many guest speakers: family and friends of donors, as well as grateful student recipients.

-Corrie McKee a junior majoring in English and journalism wrote this news release.
+Corrie McKee, a senior majoring in English and Journalism wrote this news release.
 Her hometown is Nitro.